Kara Walker: Notable works

-In her piece created in 2000, "Insurrection!
-(Our Tools Were Rudimentary, Yet We Pressed On)", the silhouetted characters are against a background of colored light projections.
+In her piece created in 2000, Insurrection!
+(Our Tools Were Rudimentary, Yet We Pressed On), the silhouetted characters are against a background of colored light projections.
 This gives the piece a transparent quality, evocative of the production cels from the animated films of the 1930s.
-It also references the plantation story " Gone With the Wind" and the Technicolor film based on it.
-Also, the light projectors were set up so that the shadows of the viewers were cast on the wall, making them characters and encouraging them to assess the work's tough themes.
-In 2005, she created the exhibit "8 Possible Beginnings" or: "The Creation of African-America, a Moving Picture," which introduced moving images and sound.
+It also references the plantation story Gone With the Wind and the Technicolor film based on it.
+Also, the light projectors were set up so that the shadows of the viewers were cast on the wall, including them as characters and encouraging them to assess the work's tough themes.
+In 2005, Walker created the exhibit "8 Possible Beginnings" or: "The Creation of African-America, a Moving Picture," which introduced moving images and sound.
 This helped further immerse the viewers into her dark worlds.
 In this exhibit, the silhouettes are used as shadow puppets.
 Additionally, she uses the voice of herself and her daughter to suggest how the heritage of early American slavery has affected her image as an artist and woman of color.

-In response to Hurricane Katrina, Walker created "After the Deluge" since the hurricane had devastated many poor and black areas of New Orleans.
-Walker was bombarded with news images of "black corporeality."
+In response to Hurricane Katrina, Walker created After the Deluge since the hurricane had devastated many poor and Black areas of New Orleans.
+Walker stated that she was bombarded with news images of "black corporeality".
 She likened these casualties to enslaved Africans piled onto ships for the Middle Passage, the Atlantic crossing to America.

 I was seeing images that were all too familiar.
 It was black people in a state of life-or-death desperation, and everything corporeal was coming to the surface: water, excrement, sewage.
 It was a re-inscription of all the stereotypes about the black body.

-Walker took part in the 2009 inaugural exhibition at Scaramouche Gallery in New York City with a group exhibit called "The Practice of Joy Before Death; It Just Wouldn't Be a Party Without You."
-Recent works by Kara Walker include Fall Frum Grace, Miss Pipi's Blue Tale (April–June 2011) at Lehmann Maupin, in collaboration with Sikkema Jenkins & Co.
-A concurrent exhibition, "Dust Jackets for the Niggerati- and Supporting Dissertations, Drawings submitted ruefully by Dr. Kara E. Walker," opened at Sikkema Jenkins on the same day.
+Walker took part in the 2009 inaugural exhibition at Scaramouche Gallery in New York City with a group exhibit called "The Practice of Joy Before Death; It Just Wouldn't Be a Party Without You".
+Works by Kara Walker in 2011 include Fall Frum Grace, Miss Pipi's Blue Tale (April–June 2011) at Lehmann Maupin, in collaboration with Sikkema Jenkins & Co.
+A concurrent exhibition, "Dust Jackets for the Niggerati- and Supporting Dissertations, Drawings submitted ruefully by Dr. Kara E. Walker", opened at Sikkema Jenkins on the same day.

-Walker created "Katastwóf Karavan" for the 2018 art festival "Prospect.4: The Lotus in Spite of the Swamp" in New Orleans.
-This sculpture was an old-timey wagon, with Walker's signature silhouettes portraying slaveholders and enslaved people making up the sides and a custom-built steam-powered calliope playing songs off "black protest and celebration."
-It was displayed at the National Gallery of Art's Sculpture Garden May 12-19, 2022.
+Walker created Katastwóf Karavan for the 2018 art festival "Prospect.4: The Lotus in Spite of the Swamp" in New Orleans.
+This sculpture was an old-timey wagon, with Walker's signature silhouettes portraying slaveholders and enslaved people making up the sides and a custom-built steam-powered calliope playing songs off "black protest and celebration".
+It was also displayed at the National Gallery of Art Sculpture Garden May 12–19, 2022.

-Although Walker is known for her serious exhibitions with an overall deep meaning behind her work, she admits relying on "humor and viewer interaction."
+Although Walker is known for her serious exhibitions with deep meaning behind her work, she admits relying on "humor and viewer interaction".
 Walker has stated, "I didn't want a completely passive viewer" and "I wanted to make work where the viewer wouldn't walk away; he would either giggle nervously, get pulled into history, into fiction, into something totally demeaning and possibly very beautiful."